milaniliev/rosehip/README.md

 # Rosehip

-An uncomplicated, no-magic JavaScript unit testing library for Node.JS and browser.
+A simple, no-magic JavaScript unit testing library for browsers and Node.JS.

-## Why another testing library?

-Good question.
-(Mocha)[http://mochajs.org] is very good, but uses a lot of magic to define tests, making it virtually impossible to use in the middle of a pipeline (say, if one wants to compile the tests using CoffeeScript or Babel).
-Why shouldn't tests just be a simple library?
+Because (Mocha)[http://mochajs.org] is very nice, but uses a lot of magic to define tests, making it very compilcated to use in the middle of a pipeline (say, if one wants to compile the tests using CoffeeScript or Babel).

-Rosehip is a single object, uses no magic, and defines no globals (unless using the Standalone build).
+Therefore, Rosehip's unit tests are a regular JavaScript object with a `run()` function.

 ## Install